 All regular full-time and part-time (not co-ops or interns) employees are required to sign a non-compete agreement at the time of hire.

-Please refer to your employment offer letter and your Alliance Coach for details.
+Please refer to your employment offer letter and HR for details.

 We respect the privacy of your personal data and are committed to ensuring that it will only be accessed and utilized as necessary.
 If at any time you feel as if your personal data has been misused or improperly accessed, please report your concerns to HR.